felix91gr/swift-linuxSetup/README.md

 ./DockerSetup.sh

 ```
 If it worked, you should see the output of the hello-world docker command.
-If it did work, you should now log out and log back in to manifest the changes in your user privileges (*basically, you won't need the __sudo__ keyword to use docker commands*)
+If it did work, you should now log out and log back in to manifest the changes in your user privileges.

+*Basically, you won't need the __sudo__ keyword to use docker commands*

 ### 3.2) Source Kite

 **Source Kite** is the backend for SDE.
 It allows SDE to interface with the SourceKit libraries provided by the Swift toolchain.
 [Here](https://github.com/jinmingjian/sourcekite) you can look at the sourcecode.

 But for this tutorial, we'll use a docker image of Source Kite that Jin made available (Thank you Jin!
-You're the best ^^).
+You're the best ^o^).
 To download and test it, run:

 ```bash
 ./SourceKiteFromDocker.sh